timothystone/lapon-v-raton/uss-raton-v-lapon.md

 **This article is printed as it appeared in the U. S. Submarine Veterans of WWII magazine _Polaris_, vol. 43, No. 6, December 1999.
 The [USS Raton (Raton, SS-270)](https://en.wikipedia.org/wiki/USS_Raton) version is by RADM J. W. Davis, USN Ret., who was the Commanding Officer of the Raton at the time of the incident.
 The [USS Lapon (Lapon, SS-260)] (https://en.wikipedia.org/wiki/USS_Lapon_(SS-260)) version is by CAPT R. C. Gillette, USN Ret., who was the Executive Officer and Navigator at the time of the incident.**

+A brief account of this event is presented by Theodore Roscoe in _United States Submarine Operations in World War II_ (https://amzn.to/3ilqNWT).

-As recorded, and edited here for clarity and spelling, on the USS Raton (SS-270) website, formerly at http://www.ratonss270.com/ss270-shipmates-stories2.html
+First recorded and presented—edited here for clarity and spelling—on the USS Raton (SS-270) website, formerly at http://www.ratonss270.com/ss270-shipmates-stories2.html

 # USS Raton Version